rcya1/lilypad/README.md

 - Add the rest of my notes from college
 - Improve watcher to check modification dates to see when to rebuild files
+- If the image parser cannot find the image; put a custom warning / admonition
+- Add the drag and drop for the explorer